Physics

 I'm available for 1:1 private online tuition!

-Click here to view my profile and arrange a free introduction.Dispersion, but most exams will also allow you to just describe this as the refraction of light!
+Click here to view my profile and arrange a free introduction.Found this useful?
+Give kudos!

 The splitting up of light is called 'dispersion'.